-In the Coaching Club Session titled "How to Get Your Website Found on Google," we describe a very specific type of Google Adwords campaign centered around search traffic for your name.
+In the Member Training Session titled "How to Get Your Website Found on Google," we describe a very specific type of Google Adwords campaign centered around search traffic for your name.
 The purpose of the campaign is to help you control and improve your "online presence" (the impression people get when they look you up on the internet) by getting your website at the top of the search results page.

 Get the instructions and watch a demonstration video of setting up this campaign here.

 However, if this is to be your first Google Adwords campaign, there's an extra step you must take before you can follow those directions.